poovarasansivakumar2003/IOT_Lab_Prog/9th Program/README.md

 ### 🛠️ Prerequisites

-Before starting, ensure you have the following libraries installed in your Arduino IDE:
+Before you begin, make sure you have the following libraries installed in your Arduino IDE:

 #### 1. DHT Sensor Library (by Adafruit)
-- Open Arduino IDE.
+- Open the Arduino IDE.
-- Go to **Sketch > Include Library > Manage Libraries...**
+- Navigate to **Sketch > Include Library > Manage Libraries...**
 - Search for **"DHT sensor library"** by Adafruit and click **Install**.
 - When prompted, also install the **Adafruit Unified Sensor** library.

 #### 2. LiquidCrystal I2C Library
 - Download the ZIP file: [LiquidCrystal Library](./Arduino-LiquidCrystal-I2C-library-master.zip)
-- In Arduino IDE, go to **Sketch > Include Library > Add .ZIP Library...**
+- In the Arduino IDE, go to **Sketch > Include Library > Add .ZIP Library...**
 - Select the downloaded ZIP file to install.

-After installation, both libraries should be available under **Sketch > Include Library**.
+After installation, both libraries should appear under **Sketch > Include Library**.

+Additionally, install the Python `pyserial` package by running `pip install pyserial` in your terminal or command prompt to enable system time communication.

+Double-check that the correct port is selected in the Arduino IDE under **Tools > Port**.

+If you encounter a `PermissionError` or `SerialException`, ensure that no other program (such as the Arduino Serial Monitor) is using the port.

 ---